digitalepidemiologylab/text-classification/README.md

 text | label
 ---- | -----
-hide new secretions from the parental units | 0 |
+Waiting for the set with Bumble Bee and Sam figure.
+Have a little Shia in a little Bumble Bee. | 4 |
-contains no wit , only labored gags |  0 |
+@<user> there is never a pot of gold at the end on a rainbow though!   stupid lepercans...their probaly not even real.
+HAHA | 0 |
-that loves its characters and communicates something rather beautiful about human nature | 1 |
+@<user> I'm wearing a gray shirt | 0 |

+The dataset contains 2 types of labels 0=negative and 4=positive.
 It is important that the CSV files (train and test) have a column named `text` and one which is named `label`.
+All user handles have been replaced by `@<user>`.

 2) Define a file `config.json` in your root folder.
 ```